MariosKif/Portfolio/README.md

 # Portfolio
- Thi is my personal portfrolio, where i will showcase my work
+ This is not a shared but a solo project to showcase my skills and challenge myself to become better an creating from scratch designs and full functional web apps.